mkaminsky11/codeyourcloud/README.md

 If you want to see the places where all of the _magic_ happens, take a look at `js/drive.js`, `js/sky.js`, and `js/tabs.js`.
 Enjoy!

 ### Recent Updates
++ Open tabs now stored automatically and reloaded
 + Added ability to copy snippets to clipboard
-+ Added a snippet manager (located in siderbar) which replaces the Javascript REPL
++ Added a snippet manager (located in sidebar) which replaces the Javascript REPL
 + Updated to [CodeMirror](http://codemirror.net/) version 5.9 ([release notes](http://codemirror.net/doc/releases.html))
 + Now supports [OneDrive](https://onedrive.live.com/)
 + Persistant preferences via backend